beberlei/DoctrineExtensions/README.markdown

 This package contains several extensions to Doctrine 2 that hook into the facilities of Doctrine and offer new functionality or tools to use Doctrine 2 more efficently.

+    Warning: This repository is not really maintained anymore.
+The important paginatior and large collections code was moved to the Doctrine2 core.
+    For all the other extensions, be aware that I don't maintain them anymore.

+    The user-defined functions are contributed by various persons and have not always been reviewed in their quality.
+    Please review everything you want to use.

 ## Including DoctrineExtensions

 To include the DoctrineExtensions should fire up an autoloader, for example: